 - A Master’s thesis and Internship (35EC) (if you opt for an internship (10EC), your Master’s thesis will take up 25EC)

 Each specialization has its own distinct module list, highlighted in the following section.

-- Human Factors & Engineering Psychology
+- Human Factors and Engineering Psychology

-- Conflict, Risk & Safety
+- Conflict, Risk and Safety

-- Health Psychology & Technology
+- Health Psychology and Technology